-Sigmund Freud first proposed the concept of ‘defense mechanisms’ as an element of his influential theory of personality.
-For those of you who took Psych 101, think back to the Id, Ego, and Superego in which all elements, with the exception of the ego, preside in the unconscious.
-Since their introduction, the concept of defense mechanisms has been expanded quite a bit, and they are still used today to try understand certain behavioral patterns.
+Sigmund Freud first proposed the concept of 'defense mechanisms' as an element of his influential theory of personality.
+For those of you who took Psych 101, think back to the Id, Ego, and Superego in which all elements, with the exception of the ego, reside in the unconscious.
+Since their introduction, the concept of defense mechanisms has been expanded quite a bit, and they are still used today to try to understand certain behavioral patterns.

 Defense mechanisms are common, we all use them from time to time, often without realizing.
 Let's take a look at a few common defense mechanisms to see if any look familiar to you.

 [Of Note: There are many defense mechanisms, we will only mention a handful here.
-If you’re interested in learning more a quick Google search will turn up quite a few reliable results.]
+If you're interested in learning more, a quick Google search will turn up quite a few reliable results.]

 Displacement is when a person has thoughts and emotions towards someone or something, but instead of directing them towards the appropriate source, they take them out on another person or object.
 This defense mechanism is often used when a person is unable to express their emotions towards the actual source because it would be ineffectual or have negative consequences.

 Quite often grieving people have very strong feelings towards things like faith, illness, death, grief, the person who died, or the person they blame for the death.
-In many of these instances, they can’t take their emotions out on the source, so instead they displace them onto someone else.
+In many of these instances, they can't take their emotions out on the source, so instead, they displace them onto someone else.